zyadafifi/online-store-with--react/README.md

 # Getting Started with Create React App
-#in this project I used the mst familiar features of react such like react hooks and Routing to make a single page application
+#in this project I used the most familiar features of react such like react hooks and Routing to make a single page application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts